Ali-oss-cell/gan_production/talent_platform/docs/shared_media_api.md

 **GET** `/api/dashboard/my-shared-media/`

-Get all shared media posts by the current user.
+Get all shared media posts by the current admin.

-**Permissions:** Dashboard users and admins
+**Permissions:** Dashboard admins only

 **Response:**
 ```json